tccoin/Jellyfin-Potplayer/README.md

 A user script modifies the play buttons in Jellyfin so that the web player will not be called.
 Instead, a link will be opened and it's a "url protocol" for Potplayer.
 The url protocol will firstly call a powershell script and then pass the video path to Potplayer.
 That's it!

+## FAQ

+### The browser succeed to bring up the PowerShell script but PotPlayer won't start
+This is related to Powershell Execution Policy, please see https://github.com/tccoin/Jellyfin-Potplayer/issues/5 for solution.

+### Additional backslash at the end of the path in PotPlayer
+See solution in https://github.com/tccoin/Jellyfin-Potplayer/issues/11 (the issue is in Chinese).